turingschool/career-development-curriculum-site/module_two/week_1_career_roadmap.md

 * What should your resume include to show that these are the jobs you’re both qualified for and seeking?
 * What questions or concerns do you have about building your tech resume?

-### Connecting your Personal Brand to build your Resume
+### Connect your Personal Brand to build your Resume
 As you start to think about your resume, your professional career story and personal brand will serve as a foundation.
 You can't build an effective resume until you know what story you want it to tell.
 And we'll start here by addressing a common misconception that resumes should be one-size-fits-all.
 Not only should you customize your resume for each job you apply to, but your resume should also be a **direct reflection of your job search strategy.**

 #### Technical Resumes Lead with Projects